badsyntax/richardwillis.info/blog/monitor-dokku-server-prometheus-loki-grafana.md

 apt-get install -y nginx-full
 ```

-Inspect the configure arguments to check the `http-geoip2` is installed correctly:
+Inspect the `configure arguments` to confirm support for the `http-geoip2` module is enabled:

 ```bash
 nginx -V